isc-projects/bind9/doc/arm/reference.rst

    512 bytes.

-   When ``named`` first queries a remote server, it advertises a UDP buffer size of 512, as this has the greatest chance of success on the first try.
+   When ``named`` first queries a remote server, it advertises a UDP buffer size of 1232.

-   If the initial query is successful with EDNS advertising a buffer size of 512, then ``named`` switches to advertising a buffer size of 4096 bytes (unless ``edns-udp-size`` is lower, in which case the latter will be used).

    Query timeouts observed for any given server affect the buffer size advertised in queries sent to that server.
-Depending on observed packet dropping patterns, the advertised buffer size is lowered to 1432 bytes, 1232 bytes, 512 bytes, or the size of the largest UDP response ever received from a given server, and then clamped to the ``<512, edns-udp-size>`` range.
+Depending on observed packet dropping patterns, the query is retried over TCP.
 Per-server EDNS statistics are only retained in memory for the lifetime of a given server's ADB entry.

-   (The values 1232 and 1432 are chosen to allow for an IPv4-/IPv6-encapsulated UDP message to be sent without fragmentation at the minimum MTU sizes for Ethernet and IPv6 networks.)

    Any server-specific ``edns-udp-size`` setting has precedence over all the above rules.